kongondo/Padloper2Starter/README.md

 In addition, `Demo 3` demonstrates how to use hooks to validate VAT numbers and amend the applicability of EU digital goods tax.
 This is illustrated in the use case [mentioned here](https://processwire.com/talk/topic/27271-eu-taxes-for-digital-products//) in the Padloper support forums.
 In this case, in addition to checking if a customer is based in the EU, if a line item is a digital product and if the shop's policy is to apply EU Digital Goods tax, the hook also checks:

 - If customer is a business customer with a valid VAT Number for their stated (shipping) country.
-- If customer shippping country and shop location are located in the same country.
+- If customer and vendor are located in the same country.

 Please note that this demo requires that you use a custom checkout form (as per its files) instead of the Padloper inbuilt one.
 This will give you the flexibility to add custom inputs to the form.